OSC/ondemand/README.md

 ## Usage

-"My Jobs" attempts to model a simple but common workflow.
+"Job Composer" attempts to model a simple but common workflow.
 When creating a new batch job to run a simulation a user may:

 1. copy the directory of a job they already ran or an example job
 2. edit the files
 3. submit a new job

-"My Jobs" implements these steps by providing the user job template directories and the ability to make copies of them.
+"Job Composer" implements these steps by providing the user job template directories and the ability to make copies of them.

 1. copy the a directory of a job they already ran or an example job